fadilf/gpreview-vscode/README.md

 ## Known Issues

-None yet but please report any you experience.
+None yet but please report any you experience as an issue here: [fadilf/gpreview-vscode](https://github.com/fadilf/gpreview-vscode)

 ## Release Notes